Rishabh-malhotraa/DataStructures-Algorithms/OA/GamesKraft/After Thoughts.md

 ## Shared Interest

-- Most time spent & I did not follow my approach thats why I messed up D:
+- Most time spent & I did not follow my approach, that's why I messed up D:
-- You just needed to dfs on every cell wth previous cell interest wt interest to see a connection.
+- You just needed to DFS on every cell with previous cell interest wt interest to see a connection.
 - [this is why](https://ibb.co/C2FvQH2) does the set solution not work.
-- TC : 5/14 Passed!
+- TC: 5/14 Passed!

 ---

 ## UPDATE

-Kinda salty that I wasn't shortlisted, but funny enough the company **_did not even take a single candidate from our college_**, I seriously feel I could have done something in the interviews had I been shortlisted, man these dweebs aren't on my level tbh! frfr `-_-`
+Kinda salty that I wasn't shortlisted, but funny enough, the company **_did not even take a single candidate from our college_**.
+I seriously feel I could have done something in the interviews had I been shortlisted.
+Man, these dweebs aren't on my level tbh! frfr `-_-`